-There is a need on the part of enterprises and their external service providers (IT service companies, integrators, cloud providers, CDN providers, online content providers) to define relevant SLA metrics or KPIs (key performance indicators) together with an experienced APM specialist.
+There is a need on the part of enterprises and their external service providers (IT service companies, integrators, cloud providers, CDN providers, online content providers) to define relevant SLA metrics or KPIs (key performance indicators) together with an experienced specialist.
 Likewise, corporate IT teams need to ensure good, fast digital services companywide and have the KPIs to prove it.

 An objective, impartial eye on SLAs

 ip-label’s position as a trusted third party ensures neutrality and objective measurements.
 This impartiality facilitates communication between the service provider and the enterprise, for instance, or between corporate IT and other departments within the company.

 “ip-label gives us an independent third-party view of our critical applications.
 The measurements provide full real-time visibility into the availability and performance of our internal and external services,” says one IT Manager in the energy sector.

 Existing standard SLAs supplied by service providers may not correspond to their business customers’ needs and expectations.

 For instance, what if a provider doesn’t count ‘short’ periods of downtime?
 An enterprise’s digital services (website, IVR, SaaS applications, access to data, etc.) would be affected without any recourse!
 How much time was lost when the system was down?
 How many purchases couldn’t be completed?

 The remedy: Ekara user-centric application monitoring.
 Ekara yields objective fine-grain measurement of availability and performance in real time.

 Ekara measures not only response times and availability, but also shows the impact of errors – in other words, how users and business are affected by technical shortcomings.
 Analysis based on objective measured data facilitates the calculation of penalties.